Best Apps and Digital Tools to Help You as a Caregiver

 But today's technology can reduce a caregiver's stress level.

-We’ll outline several tech tools to make your caregiving life more manageable:
+Below are several tech tools to make your caregiving role more manageable.

 Keeping in Touch

 On any given day, you're communicating with doctors, therapists, family and friends, meal providers and more.
 Today's tech allows constant communication via emails, texts, phone calls, and more—which is great for today's on-the-go, multitasking caregivers.

 And video technology (Skype, FaceTime, or Zoom, for example, all of which are free to use at a basic level) makes it easy for family separated by miles to SEE each other regularly.

 But if your loved one is hospitalized, family and friends will want updates and news.
 And for caregivers, that can mean a ton of phone calls or texts.

 CaringBridge is a free tool that helps you create a private website to which you can post all the details you want to share, including pictures or requests for/restrictions on visits, and share the link with the people of your choosing.
 You can also coordinate help through the site as well.

 About 87 percent of older adults (ages 62-85) living at home take at least one prescription medication, while 36 percent take five or more, according to JAMA Internal Medicine.

 Medication management is complex, particularly for caregivers who have no formal medical training and for loved ones who may have more than one condition that can cause dangerous or even fatal interactions, side effects and more.